Rittenhouse: ‘I didn’t do anything wrong. I defended myself’

 Rittenhouse said he intended to help Rosenbaum but was in shock as someone else attended to him.
 Rittenhouse said he thought the “safest option” was to turn himself in to police who were on nearby.

-Asked by his lawyer why he didn’t keep running away from Rosenbaum, Rittenhouse said: “There was no space for me to continue to run to.”
+When defense attorney Mark Richards asked Rittenhouse why he didn’t keep running away from Rosenbaum, he said: “There was no space for me to continue to run to.”

 Rittenhouse said that earlier that night, Rosenbaum was holding a chain and had twice threatened to kill him.